 What happens if my PV solar panels are producing more electricity than I need, for example on a sunny summer day?

 Unfortunately, in Ireland, it is no longer possible to sell your excess electricity back to the national grid.
 There are other options available, though, such as diverting that excess power to your water heater, or storing it in a battery-like device, to be released at a future stage.
-However, the storage option can involve significant expense, so we recommend a thorough cost/benefit analysis if you are considering this option.

 My premises won’t allow PV solar panels to face directly south.
 Is this a problem?